derekwilson/derekwilson.github.io/_drafts/kotlin-dagger.md

 ## Kotlin, Dagger2 and Butterknife

 I have started a new app.
-I know I have written about setting up an app to use Dagger2 in the past but this time I am using Dagger2 and Butterknife with Android Studio 3 and Kotlin.
+I know I have [written about setting up an app to use Dagger2][previous-post-url] in the past but this time I am using [Dagger2][dagger-url] and [Butterknife][butterknife-url] with [Android Studio 3][as3-url] and [Kotlin][]kotlin-url.
 Dagger2 and Butterknife are not new and are well documented but using them in a Kotlin app was less well documented as I setup this app.

 There are some things that I needed to get used to before I could make any real progress.

 ### kotlin plugin

-As Android Studio adopts Kotlin as an officially supported language for Android development the plugin and the runtime appear to be release more often at the moment.
+As [Android Studio adopts Kotlin][kotlin-android-url] as an officially supported language for Android development the plugin and the runtime appear to be release more often at the moment.
 As a consequence you will see this kind of error message.

 ```
 Your version of Kotlin runtime in 'kotlin-stdlib-1.1.3-2' library is 1.1.3-2, while plugin version is 1.1.4-release-Studio2.3-3.